worlddemocrats/federation/ORGANIZATIONAL_CULTURE.md

 # Organizational Culture

+*Please note that the documents in this repository are works in progress.
+They are capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom and insights of our community.
+This is a collaborative journey, and we invite and deeply value your input and your constructive criticism.*

 ## Core Values

 **Unity and Global Collaboration:** We advocate unity, cooperation, and shared purpose, not only within our organization but also with global partners and supporters.